De natuurlijke wilde tuin - Belle Epoque rozen

 Of course there is also a middle ground.

-A rose does not necessarily have to stand alone in a neatly hoed bed.
+A rose does not necessarily have to be left alone in a neatly hoed bed.
 And, as a rule, all roses with an open flower give hips.
 Biodiversity reduces the sensitivity of the rose and can therefore often replace unwanted remedies.
 For example, in the photo you can see how beautifully Rosa Royal Jubilee looks among the other plants.
 Another great idea is to let a rambler grow wildly in a tree, over the ground or through a hedge of natural plants.

 There is no fixed recipe for naturalization and besides wild roses it is interesting to experiment and enjoy what nature gives you.